Revealed: the true climate cost of new gas at Peterhead power station

 Email your MSPs now to demand Ministers force these companies to produce an honest assessment of its climate pollution.

-We’re hosting a special webinar on Tuesday 26th November to explore the report findings, and discuss what this means for the project.
-Please sign up below.
+We hosted a special webinar that explored the report findings, and discuss what this means for the project.